 - a debugger – used for pausing the program during program's execution so the errors can be found by inspecting the state of the program.
 It would be excellent to have a good debugger.

 - other common tools include a revision control system, profiler, source code browser, visual development tools, and many others.

 The choice of an IDE largely depends on the choice of operating system and programming language.
-In our case the language obviously will be C++.
+In our case the language obviously has to be be C++.

-For Microsoft Windows operating systems we recommend an IDE called Visual Studio Community 2015.
+For Microsoft Windows operating systems we recommend an IDE called Visual Studio Community 2017.
 This IDE is available for free on the condition that you register it.
-The next section will provide a download link.
+The next section provides a download link.

 If you prefer the GNU/Linux operating systems or OS X we would recommend the Code::Blocks IDE.

-Installation instructions will be provided on the next page.
+Installation instructions are provided on the next page.